Documentation Index

 }

-When provisioning is disabled, any request to a container-dependent endpoint (such as deploying, starting, stopping, or restarting an agent) returns a 500 error.
-Non-container endpoints continue to operate normally.
+When provisioning is disabled, any request to a provisioning-dependent endpoint (such as deploying, starting, stopping, or restarting an agent) returns a 500 error.
+Non-provisioning endpoints continue to operate normally.

 Get heartbeat settings